mmaksi/car-value-api/README.md

 Use `this.repo.create()` before `this.repo.save(user)` and don't use the `save()` or `remove()` methods alone.

 One scenario where creating an entity instance before saving it is beneficila is if we want to use `hooks` inside the entity class.
 Those hooks will be executed only if an instance was created or updated or deleted.
 Always create an entity instance before performing CRUD operations.

+When an interceptor is defined through a decorator on a controller, the interceptor's class will be instantiated on every request to that controller.
+So you have to inject the interceptor into the DI system by the `@Injectable()` decorator.

+To access the logged-in user on every request made to a certain controller by a custom decorator, create an interceptor that uses the user's session object to attach the user object to the `request` object that can be consumed by a custom param decrorator because the param decorator cannot tap into the services directly.